Tag Archives: Boeing

 • Part 2, Revision 3, 9 September 2021: Updated 7 articles.
 Added category for “thermal (hot air) airships” and added pages for them in the summary graphic table.
 Part 2 still had 64 articles.

 • Part 2, Revision 4, 11 February 2022: Added 26 new articles, expanded the graphic tables and updated 12 existing articles.
+A detailed summary of changes incorporated in Part 2, Rev 4 is listed here.
 Part 2 now had 90 articles.

 • Part 2, Revision 5, 10 March 2022: Added 1 new article, split rigid & semi-rigid airships in the graphic tables, and updated 52 existing articles.
 With this revision, all Part 2 linked articles have been updated in February or March 2022.
+A detailed summary of changes incorporated in Part 2, Rev 5 is listed here.
 Part 2 now has 91 articles.

 • Part 2, Revision 6, 17 March 2024: This revision includes a major reorganization of Parts 1 & 2 to better aggregate airships and unpowered aerostats by type, with a corresponding reorganization of the graphic tables.
 Over the past two years, 28 new articles were added to Part 2 and 27 articles were updated.
 In the final changes for Rev. 6, several articles were moved between Parts 1 & 2.
+A detailed summary of changes incorporated in Part 2, Rev 6 is listed here.
 Part 2 now has 117 articles.

 New articles: